In Part 1 of this series of posts, we trained a Mixture Density Network to capture a heteroscedastic conditional probability distribution.

 However, vectorization comes into its own for a large number of rows, where my final

-implementation’s speed depends only on the total number of points samples (i.e. num_rows * num_samples
+implementation’s speed depends only on the total number of points samples (i.e. num_rows * num_samples), as evidenced

 by the straight-line contours in the log-log plot above.